 What happens after the hurt?

-Even after years’ worth of adjustments, living without a thyroid still takes a toll, because no amount of replacement hormone can ever perfectly mimic what my body used to produce naturally.
+Even after years’ worth of pharmaceutical adjustments, living without a thyroid still takes a toll, because no amount of replacement hormone can ever perfectly mimic what my body used to produce naturally.
 But as much as those little pills disappoint me, I commit myself on a daily basis to dealing with the hurts, past and present, in productive ways.

-For my own edification, I read everything I never wanted to know about thyroids, hormones, pharmaceuticals, and the inadequacies of Western medicine.
-I also lay plans for a longer project about the pharmaceutical side of thyroid disease, so I can depict, in narrative, the ways in which conventional treatments can limit patients’ quality of life.
+For my own edification, I read everything I never wanted to know about thyroids, hormones, and the inadequacies of Western medicine.
+I also lay plans for a longer project about the pharmaceutical side of thyroid disease, so I can depict, in fiction, the ways in which conventional treatments can limit patients’ quality of life.